The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

 \paragraph{GRB 060505.}This burst was detected by \emph{Swift} as it entered the SAA, and the image significance was too low to lead to a flight-generated position.
-Ground analysis derived a higher significance and the burst was reported as a weak event lasting $\TNT=4\pm1$ s \citep{PalmerGCN060505}. \emph{Suzaku WAM} and \emph{RHESSI} also detected this GRB.
+Ground analysis derived a higher significance and the burst was reported as a weak event lasting $\TNT=4\pm1$ s \citep{PalmerGCN060505}. \emph{Suzaku WAM} \citep{KrimmBATWAM} and \emph{RHESSI} also detected this GRB.
 Follow-up observations revealed a faint X-ray afterglow \citep{ConciatoreGCN060505}, and optical observations of the error circle lead to the discovery of an optical afterglow located in a spiral galaxy at $z=0.089$ \citep{Ofek060505}.
-Further observations revealed the absence of a supernova down to very deep limits \citep{ThoneGCN060505, FynboNature, Ofek060505}, which posed the question if this was a Type II or a Type I GRB.
-The \emph{Swift} high-energy data does not allow any conclusions due to its low quality \citep{Schaefer060614} except that it does not follow the Amati relation \citep{Amati060614}, and the burst originated in a young, massive star-forming region as is typical for Type II GRBs \citep{Ofek060505, Thoene060505}.
-But the optical data show that there must be very little dust along the line of sight, excluding high extinction as a reason for the faintness of the afterglow and the absence of the supernova \citep{Ofek060505, Thoene060505, Xu060505}.
+Further observations revealed the absence of a SN down to very deep limits \citep{ThoneGCN060505, FynboNature, Ofek060505}, which posed the question if this was a Type II or a Type I GRB.
+The \emph{Swift} high-energy data does not allow any conclusions due to its low quality \citep{Schaefer060614} except that it does not follow the Amati relation \citep{Amati060614, KrimmBATWAM}, the recent joint \emph{Swift}-\emph{Suzaku WAM} spectral analysis places it well into the region of the Type I GRBs, though \citep{KrimmBATWAM}.
+Contrariwise, the burst originated in a young, massive star-forming region as is typical for Type II GRBs \citep{Ofek060505, Thoene060505, LeiblerBerger}.
+But the optical data show that there must be very little dust along the line of sight, excluding high extinction as a reason for the faintness of the afterglow and the absence of any SN emission \citep{Ofek060505, Thoene060505, Xu060505060614}.
 This event is discussed in more detail in \kref{Hybrid}.
-We take detections and upper limits from \cite{Ofek060505} and \cite{Xu060505}.
+We take detections and upper limits from \cite{Ofek060505} and \cite{Xu060505060614}.